-Springing into life high on the southern slopes of Dartmoor, The River Avon meanders its way down through town and villages, nourishing the land and providing ample opportunities for enjoyment.
+Springing into life high on the southern slopes of Dartmoor, the River Avon meanders its way down through towns and villages, nourishing the land and providing ample opportunities for enjoyment.

-The Avon Estuary walk is beautiful walking route were you are certain to spot some the wildlife that make their home on or in the River Avon
+The Avon Estuary walk is a beautiful walking route where you are certain to spot some of the wildlife who make their home on or in the River Avon

 The Salcombe Estuary is unique in the fact it is not fed by one main river but numerous small streams

 Get involved on the Rivers Avon & Gara

 If you love your local river, understand how vital it is to you in your life and share our passion for keeping it healthy for you and your community, then there are many ways for you to get involved.
 Whether it’s helping on a river clean-up day, becoming a river scientist, going on a river walk or simply making a donation, working together we can help your river bring water to life for many years and generations to come.
 You can share your stories of these rivers with us too – we’d love to hear them.